 Formula \eqref{TRForm} has a graphical interpretation (Figure~\ref{TRgraph}), which contains the same kind of terms as the topological recursion introduced in \cite{EOFg}.
-One can therefore propose, following Kontsevich and Soibelman, an elementary definition of the topological recursion. \begin{itemize} \item[$\bullet$] the initial data is a quantum Airy structure, \textit{i.e.} $(A,B,C,D)$ as in \eqref{tensorini} satisfying the relations we will write in Section~\ref{S2}. \item[$\bullet$] the outcome are symmetric tensors $F_{g,n} \in {\rm Hom}(V^{\otimes n},\mathbb{C})$ indexed by $2g - 2 + n > 0$, which we consider as the Taylor expansion coefficients of a formal series/function on $V$, whose exponential is denoted $Z$ and called the partition function. \end{itemize} The topological recursion of \cite{EOFg} rather takes as initial data a spectral curve, \textit{i.e.} a simple branched covering $x\,:\,\Sigma \rightarrow \Sigma_0$ between two Riemann surfaces, together with a meromorphic $1$-form $\omega_{0,1}$ on $\Sigma$, and a fundamental meromorphic bidifferential of the second kind $\omega_{0,2}$ on $\Sigma^2$.
-We will show in Section~\ref{TRcomp} that this data determines a quantum Airy structure based on $V = H^0(U,K_U)/x^*H^0(U_0,K_{U_0})$ where $U_0$ is a (small enough) neighborhood of the ramification points (zeroes of $\dd x$) in $\Sigma_0$, and $U := x^{-1}(U_0)$.
+One can therefore propose, following Kontsevich and Soibelman, an elementary definition of the topological recursion. \begin{itemize} \item[$\bullet$] the initial data is a quantum Airy structure, \textit{i.e.} $(A,B,C,D)$ as in \eqref{tensorini} satisfying the relations we will write in Section~\ref{S2}. \item[$\bullet$] the outcome are symmetric tensors $F_{g,n} \in {\rm Hom}(V^{\otimes n},\mathbb{C})$ indexed by $2g - 2 + n > 0$, which we consider as the coefficients of the Taylor expansion at $0$ of a formal series/function on $V$, whose exponential is denoted $Z$ and called the partition function. \end{itemize} The topological recursion of \cite{EOFg} rather takes as initial data a spectral curve, \textit{i.e.} a simple branched cover $x\,:\,\Sigma \rightarrow \Sigma_0$ between two smooth complex curves, together with a meromorphic $1$-form $\omega_{0,1}$ on $\Sigma$, and a fundamental meromorphic bidifferential of the second kind $\omega_{0,2}$ on $\Sigma^2$.
+We will show in Section~\ref{TRcomp} that this data determines a quantum Airy structure based on $V = H^0(U,K_U)/x^*H^0(U_0,K_{U_0})$ where $U$ is a (small enough) neighbourhood of the ramification points (zeroes of $\dd x$) in $\Sigma$, and $U_0 := x(U)$.
 The $F_{g,n}$ computed by \eqref{TRForm} are then coefficients of the decompositions of the meromorphic $n$-differentials $\omega_{g,n}$ defined by \cite{EOFg} in a suitable basis of meromorphic forms (Proposition~\ref{FWid}).
-Therefore, Kontsevich-Soibelman topological recursion can be seen as a generalisation of \cite{EOFg}.
+Therefore, Kontsevich--Soibelman topological recursion can be seen as a generalisation of \cite{EOFg}.